Top 15 Organizations that Help the Homeless

 Vegas Stronger shows how some of the best homelessness organizations tackle complex challenges by addressing addiction and mental health alongside housing needs.

 Shepherd’s Pantry is a faith-based nonprofit helping families and individuals facing hunger and homelessness across California’s San Gabriel Valley.
-What started as two small food ministries—Cory’s Kitchen and Shepherd’s Pantry has grown into a trusted network of support.
-Today, it stands out among charitable organizations for the homeless, offering emergency food, clothing, hygiene supplies, and tutoring services.
+What started as two small food ministries has grown into a trusted network of charity organizations for homeless communities, offering emergency food, clothing, hygiene supplies, and tutoring services.

 In addition to food distribution, they run programs like a mobile homeless food service, school supply drives, free haircuts, health fairs, and even summer reading camps for kids.
 Each of their three locations provides tailored support to meet community needs with dignity and compassion.